Jeremy Kessler

 National Security Law

 Earlier in his career, Kessler clerked for Judge Pierre N. Leval of the U.S. Court of Appeals for the 2nd Circuit.
-His prior positions include the David Berg Foundation Fellowship at the Tikvah Center for Law & Jewish Civilization at NYU School of Law, a graduate fellowship at Benjamin N. Cardozo School of Law, and the Harry Middleton Fellowship in Presidential Studies at the Lyndon B. Johnson Presidential Library.
+He has also served as the David Berg Foundation Fellow at the Tikvah Center for Law and Jewish Civilization at NYU School of Law, the Harry Middleton Fellow in Presidential Studies at the Lyndon B. Johnson Presidential Library, and a graduate fellow at Benjamin N. Cardozo School of Law.

 During his time at Yale Law School, Kessler was a Legal History Fellow and the executive editor of the Yale Journal of Law and the Humanities.